Bocianowo Street, Bydgoszcz: Tenements at 41, 43 and 45

-These three tenements at then "13a/13b/13c Brenkenhoff Straße" had been commissionned by the city authorities.
+These three tenements at then "13a/13b/13c Brenkenhoff Straße" had been commissioned by the city authorities.
 In the 1910s, around thirty tenants were living in these city apartments (Wohnungsverein).

 The U-shape of the building recalls classical architecture patterns, creating an inside courtyard off the street.
 The renovation performed in the 2010s especially emphasizes the decoration of the portal at Nr.43, with lesenes and vegetal stuccowork.